sowmya-bm/Resilient-and-Scalable-Web-Application-Deployment-on-AWS-VPC/README.md

 # aws_projects_store
-In this repo, I have included all my projects, codes and blogs relatd to AWS
+As I start learning AWS, I have included all the projects that go with my learning